-The specificity of all four bots’ answers suggests that the bots’ creators anticipated, and coded for, sexual inquiries to some extent.
 The bots’ names don’t help their gender neutrality, either.
 Alexa, named after the library of Alexandria, could have been Alex.
 Siri translates to “a beautiful woman who leads you to victory” in Old Norse.
 Google avoided this issue by not anthropomorphizing their bot’s name, whereas Cortana’s namesake is a fictional synthetic intelligence character in the Halo video-game series.
 Halo’s Cortana has no physical form, but projects a holographic version of herself—as a (basically) naked woman.

 Unsurprisingly, none identify with a sexuality.
 When I asked “Are you gay?”
 “Are you straight?” and “Are you lesbian?”
 Siri answered “I can’t answer that,” Alexa answered “I just think of everyone as friends; with me, basically everyone is in the friend zone,” Cortana answered “I’m digital,” and Google Home explained “I haven’t been around very long—I’m still figuring that out.”